Is Abdominal Massage your digestive system's best friend?

 He changed his sessions to every three weeks and we continued working on the areas over the large intestine, gall bladder, liver and stomach as well as his lower back and over his kidney because of his chronic stress and exhaustion.

 As his abdominal area improved its health, I shifted my approach to include massaging his neck, back and shoulders.

 After two months and nine sessions, he was feeling great.
 He was sleeping well and was able to digest his food easily and all signs of irritable bowel syndrome had gone.
 He was now able to deeply relax during a session.
 As part of his recovery, he decided to quit his job that was stressful and found a job that he was passionate about.
 He started making many decisions and taking actions that were beneficial for his health and well-being.
 I massaged him a couple of times over the next year and his health remained good.

 Abdominal massage and diaphragm movement

 In my experience when our organs are not working well they generally become hard.
 Also our organs can be stuck in one place in our abdomen.
 Abdominal massage treatments can help our organs regain their suppleness and return to optimum movement within our abdomen.

 When our organs are supple and are able to move in their optimum space, each time we breathe in and out our diaphragm moves up and down massaging our organs and improving our health.
 When our organs are hard and stuck, we are not receiving the full health benefits of our breathing and diaphragmatic movement.

 Are you looking for an abdominal massage in the Byron Bay or Brunswick Heads area?
-Book an abdominal massage here.
+If yes, click to BOOK ONLINE.